Study with the Department of Community and Clinical Health

 Our students are taught by knowledgeable and caring academic staff.
 They learn in a supportive environment where they are encouraged to develop the practical skills and theoretical knowledge they need to graduate with confidence.

-Our small class sizes help students to build positive working relationships with their peers and academic staff, both in their discipline and in interdisciplinary subjects.
+Our small class sizes also help students to build positive working relationships, both in their discipline and in interdisciplinary subjects.

 These connections do not begin and end in the classroom.
 Our students benefit from mentoring opportunities through their clinical placement experiences, by attending professional conferences, or volunteering with their professional association.